yokosogithub/GeoGit/doc/manpages/source/sllist.rst

 DESCRIPTION
 ***********

-This command simply lists of the tables available in the specified SpatiaLite database.
+This command simply lists the tables available in the specified SpatiaLite database.

 OPTIONS
 *******

---database      The databse to connect to.
+--database      The database to connect to.
 Default: database

 --user          User name.
 Default: user